LucasA06/Lucas-Ableson-Major/Docs/developer_notes.md

 ## To Dos
 * Find a better way to import massive amounts of data only once so that there isn't a massive wait time everytime the app opens as it is loading in all the data every time when there is already data there.

+* Import and display all the data under their respective headings in a nice format.

+* Get the search bar working and displaying kewwords and stats based on string queries.

+* Get buttons under the pictures so that users can click on the pictures and they display the stats based upon the league, team or player.

+* Add tools and more things to settings to make the app more complete

+* Make a terms and services that pops up once and never again once someone has read it and agreed to it.

+## Completed To Dos
+* Finished the Gui and all the pictures that are displayed in the gui and fixed a problem with the display of the pictures.

+* Found the best method to display the data in a way I like and a way that looks the best to me.